 Can I claim EU261 compensation if my flight was delayed or cancelled because of coronavirus?

-On Wednesday, 18 March, the European Commission released guidelines on EU passenger rights regulations in the context of the ongoing coronavirus pandemic, which shows no sign of slowing down.
+In March, the European Commission released guidelines on EU passenger rights regulations in the context of the ongoing coronavirus pandemic.
 Specifically, as part of the memo, the Commission covered what passengers rights are especially in respect to delays and cancellations.

 READ MORE: TPG’s hub page for coronavirus coverage